influxdata/docs-v2/content/v2.0/cloud/get-started.md

     Currently, {{< cloud-name >}} AWS - US West (Oregon) is the only region available.
     _To suggest regions to add, click **Let us know** under Regions._
-4. Review the terms of the agreement, and then select **I have viewed and agree to InfluxDB Cloud 2.0 Services Subscription Agreement and Data Protection  Agreement.**.
+4. Review the terms of the agreement, and then select **I have viewed and agree to InfluxDB Cloud 2.0 Services Subscription Agreement and InfluxData Global Data Processing Agreement.**.

     For details on the agreements, see the [InfluxDB Cloud 2.0: Services Subscription Agreement](https://www.influxdata.com/legal/terms-of-use/) and the [InfluxData Global Data Processing Agreement](https://www.influxdata.com/legal/influxdata-global-data-processing-agreement/).